vieirads/100DaysOfCode/r1-log.md

 ### R1D28
 Finished the ES6 section at **freeCodeCamp**.
 Also started to read about jQuery.
 Still haven't figure out what is the deal with Promises.

+### R1D29
+Went through the Bootstrap and jQuery sections of **freeCodeCamp**.
+Bootstrap is very helpful and have everything ready for use and it is totally responsive.
+Learn the basics of jQuery, but I still need more content to do the stuff I want o my page.
+Pretty cool stuff and easy to use.